Pál Fischer

-Pál Fischer (born 29 January 1966 in Pilisszántó) is a Hungarian retired football player.
+Pál Fischer (born 29 January 1966) is a Hungarian former professional footballer who played as a forward.

-Career
+Club career

-After playing initially with Ferencvárosi TC between 1984 and 1991.
-Fischer managed to be Hungarian national champion and league top scorer in 1992, a year after returning from a year-long loan at AFC Ajax where he was already Dutch Eredivisie champion in 1990.
+Fischer was born in Budapest.
+After playing initially with Ferencváros between 1984 and 1991, he managed to be Hungarian national champion and league top scorer in 1992, a year after returning from a year-long loan at Ajax where he was already Dutch Eredivisie champion in 1990.
 After this successful period he moved to BFC Siófok but after a year he signed with Kispest Honvéd where he was Hungarian champion again in 1993.
 Afterwards he returned to BFC Siofók in 1993, joined Soproni LC in 1994 before moving to Vasas SC in 1995 where he settled for two seasons.
 In 1997, he emigrated again, this time to play with Prva HNL club NK Osijek.
 After one season in Croatia he returned to Hungary and played with BKV Előre SC, III.
 Kerületi TUE and Magyargéc before retiring in 2003.

-National team
+International career

-He was part of the Hungary team that participated in the 1985 FIFA World Youth Championship.

-Fischer was part of the Hungarian national team and played a total of 19 matches from 1988 until 1992.
+Fischer was part of the Hungary team that participated in the 1985 FIFA World Youth Championship.
+He was part of the Hungary national team and played a total of 19 matches from 1988 until 1992.